Tjrich336/RewardsAccountRegistration/README.md

-# RewardsAccountRegistration
+(Java) project that allows a user to input their personal information and create a rewards account for a retail store.

-Create a rewards account with a company and earn "cash" rewards based on purchases.
+This program allows the user to check their balance, create an account, and redeem rewards.